Nudj vs Venmo

 | Works without internet |

-Venmo is a payment app.
-You link your bank account and send money.
-Nudj is an expense tracker.
-You log who owes who and settle up however you want: Venmo, cash, PayPal, or a beer next Friday.
+Venmo is a payment app: you link a bank account and send money.
+Nudj is an expense tracker: you log who owes who and settle however you want, Venmo, cash, or a beer next Friday.

-The best setup for most friend groups is using both apps together.
-Track expenses in Nudj throughout the week, month, or trip.
-When you are ready to settle up, Nudj shows exactly who owes who and how much.
-Then send the money through Venmo, Zelle, cash, or whatever your group prefers.
+The best setup for most groups is both, together.
+Track through the week or the trip; when you settle, Nudj shows exactly who owes who; then send the money however your group already pays.

 Track in Nudj